Liming Liu

 The College of Lib Arts & Sci

-Liming Liu (he/him/his) is a second-year doctoral student at the Hugh Downs School of Human Communication.
-He focuses on the socio-cultural implications of emerging technologies and digital platforms.
-His research interests lie in AI, data and privacy practices in both intercultural and international contexts.
+Liming Liu (he/him/his) is a third-year doctoral student at the Hugh Downs School of Human Communication.
+He explores the socio-cultural and socio-technical implications of emerging technologies, focusing on the co-construction of communicative technology and cultural practices.
+His research interests lie in digital religion, digital privacy and data practices, and human-machine communication in both intercultural and international contexts.

-His work has published in several international peer-reviewed journals, including Social Media + Society, Computers in Human Behavior, and Religions.
+His work has been published in several international peer-reviewed journals, including Social Media + Society, Human-Machine Communication, Journalism Studies, International Journal of Human–Computer Interaction, Telecommunications Policy, Religions, and others.
 He received the Best Student Paper Award (runner-up) from the Global Communication and Social Change Division of the International Communication Association (ICA) 2024 for his co-authored paper "Which Storytelling People Prefer?
 Mapping News Topic and News Engagement in Social Media" published in Computers in Human Behavior.
 He was elected as a 2024-25 Graduate Fellow at ASU Global Human Rights Hub to engage in public scholarship for his research on data rights and practices in China.

-Before embarking on his PhD studies, he served as an Instructor in the Department of Communication at Hong Kong Baptist University Mainland campus (UIC), and obtained a research master's degree from Uppsala University, Sweden.
+Before embarking on his PhD studies, he served as an Instructor in the Department of Communication at Beijing Normal - Hong Kong Baptist University, and obtained a research master's degree from Uppsala University, Sweden.
 Prior to his academic career, he gained valuable industry experience working as an editor at ByteDance and a senior product operator at Douyu Live Streaming for four years.

 M.A.
 Social Sciences, specialising in Digital Media and Society, Uppsala University, Sweden